gluster/gluster-kubernetes/ansible/README.md

 # Ansible Deployment

-Ansible helps deploy **gluster-kubernetes** to an existing OpenShift or Kubernetes cluster.
-The ansible deploy.yaml playbook does this by installing the required package dependencies, loading the required kernel modules, and running the `gk-deploy` script.
+Ansible can help streamline the deployment of **gluster-kubernetes** to an existing OpenShift or Kubernetes cluster.
+The ansible `deploy.yaml` playbook does this by installing the required package dependencies, loading the required kernel modules, and running the `gk-deploy` script.
 If you do not already have a working cluster with storage added to the nodes, please refer back to the main documenation.

 ## Supported Deployments